Semigroup of annuli in Liouville CFT: Introduction

 Our goal now is to perform the global construction of the conformal blocks and to show that they satisfy the Ward identities.
 This is done through a precise analysis of the dependence of $\mc{F}_{\bs{\alpha},{\bf p}}(\Sigma,[g],\mc{C})$ on the curves $\mc{C}$ (with each $\mc{C}_j$ in a fixed free homotopy class).
 However, showing differentiability with respect to $\mc{C}$ and computing the variation of the conformal block turns out to be involved, mainly because of the irregularity of the random variables used to define the correlation functions and the conformal blocks.
 The present paper provides the main tool for this analysis: the representation of the \emph{Segal semigroup of annuli} into a space of bounded operators on a well-chosen Hilbert space and, more importantly, the differentiability of this representation and the computation of the differential in terms of the Virasoro algebra.
-In the forthcoming companion paper \cite{BGKR2}, we address the global construction of the conformal blocks using the tools developed here.
+In the forthcoming companion paper \cite{BGKR2}, we address the global construction of the conformal blocks using the tools developed here, and the representation of the mapping class group in the space of conformal blocks.

 Let us now recall this formalism in the probabilistic setting.
-The mathematical construction of this conformal field theory in \cite{DKRV16,DRV16_tori,Guillarmou2019} on all closed surfaces uses probabilistic methods, in particular the Gaussian Multiplicative Chaos, which allows to define the random measure
+The mathematical construction of this conformal field theory in \cite{DKRV16,DRV16_tori,Guillarmou2019} on all closed surfaces uses probabilistic methods, in particular the Gaussian Multiplicative Chaos, which allows one to define the random measure

 where $X_g$ is the Gaussian Free Field, a random variable with distributional values and covariance given by the Green's function of the Laplacian $\Delta_g$ on $\Sigma$.
-The correlation functions \eqref{correlIntro} are defined as expectation of certain functionals of the Gaussian Free Field and are finite (and non-trivial) when
+The correlation functions \eqref{correlIntro} are defined as expectations of certain functionals of the Gaussian Free Field and are finite (and non-trivial) when the weights satisfy the Seiberg bounds